openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

 ## Section 3.
 Board’s Role in Setting OpenJS Foundation’s Strategic Direction.

-The Board will set the overall CPC Policy.
+The Board will set the CPC Policy.
 The policy will describe the overarching scope of the OpenJS Foundation initiative, OpenJS Foundation Foundation’s technical vision and direction and project release expectations in the form of expected cadence and intent.
 The Board will